FC Energie Cottbus

-FC Energie Cottbus (Lower Sorbian: Energija Chóśebuz) is a German football club based in Cottbus, Brandenburg.
+Fußballclub Energie Cottbus e.
+V. (Lower Sorbian: Energija Chóśebuz) is a German football club based in Cottbus, Brandenburg.
 It was founded in 1963 as SC Cottbus in what was East Germany.
 After the reunification of Germany, Energie played six seasons in the third tier of the German football league system before floating between the 2.
 Bundesliga and Bundesliga for 17 years between 1997 and 2014.
 From 2014 to 2016, the club played in the third tier, 3.
 Liga, and were then relegated to the Regionalliga Nordost.
 In 2018, they were promoted back into the 3.
-Liga, only to be relegated again the next season.
-The club currently plays in the 3.
-Liga.
+Liga, only to be relegated again the next season, returning to 3.
+Liga in 2024.
+Following the completion of the 2025-2026 season, Energie Cottbus has been promoted back to Bundesliga 2.

 History

 Predecessor sides

 Energie Cottbus can trace its roots back to a predecessor side of FSV Glückauf Brieske-Senftenberg, a club founded by coal miners in 1919, in what was then called the town of Marga.
 FV Grube Marga, as the club was then called, was active until 1924 when the miners left to form a new team called SV Sturm Grube Marga, which was banned by the Nazi Party in 1933.